StomachCold/HCTransformers/README.md

 </table>

 ## Datasets
-~~Download links of datasets could be found in the **meta-transfer-learning** repo ([link](https://github.com/yaoyao-liu/meta-transfer-learning#datasets)).~~ We found that the image resolution in the off-the-shelf 𝒎𝒊𝒏𝒊ImageNet and 𝒕𝒊𝒆𝒓𝒆𝒅ImageNet is 84 × 84, which is different from what we used (480 × 480).
-We apologize and regret for any inconvenience caused by our negligence.

 ### 𝒎𝒊𝒏𝒊ImageNet

 > The 𝑚𝑖𝑛𝑖ImageNet dataset was proposed by [Vinyals et al.](http://papers.nips.cc/paper/6385-matching-networks-for-one-shot-learning.pdf) for few-shot learning evaluation.
 Its complexity is high due to the use of ImageNet images but requires fewer resources and infrastructure than running on the full [ImageNet dataset](https://arxiv.org/pdf/1409.0575.pdf).
 In total, there are 100 classes with 600 samples of color images per class.
 These 100 classes are divided into 64, 16, and 20 classes respectively for sampling tasks for meta-training, meta-validation, and meta-test.
 To generate this dataset from ImageNet, you may use the repository [𝑚𝑖𝑛𝑖ImageNet tools](https://github.com/y2l/mini-imagenet-tools).

-Note that in our implemenation images are resized to 480 × 480 because the data augmentation we used require the image resolution to be greater than 224 to avoid distortions.
+**Note that in our implemenation images are resized to 480 × 480** because the data augmentation we used require the image resolution to be greater than 224 to avoid distortions.
 Therefore, when generating 𝒎𝒊𝒏𝒊ImageNet, you should set ```--image_resize 0``` to keep the original size or ```--image_resize 480``` as what we did.

 ### 𝒕𝒊𝒆𝒓𝒆𝒅ImageNet
 > The [𝑡𝑖𝑒𝑟𝑒𝑑ImageNet](https://arxiv.org/pdf/1803.00676.pdf) dataset is a larger subset of ILSVRC-12 with 608 classes (779,165 images) grouped into 34 higher-level nodes in the ImageNet human-curated hierarchy.
 To generate this dataset from ImageNet, you may use the repository 𝑡𝑖𝑒𝑟𝑒𝑑ImageNet dataset: [𝑡𝑖𝑒𝑟𝑒𝑑ImageNet tools](https://github.com/y2l/tiered-imagenet-tools).